 9. Collecting Personal Information From Children – Big Changes

-If you gather information from kids under 13 online in the United States, you must comply with the Children’s Online Privacy Protection Act.
-Fail to do so, and you can face massive fines as Mattel and Hasbro just learned.
-Most businesses do not target young children of this sort since generating revenues can be difficult.
-However, change is coming that is going to rock much of the Internet, and I’ll let you in on the ugly secret since you’ve read this far.
+You must comply with the Children’s Online Privacy Protection Act if you gather information from kids under 13 online in the United States.
+Fail to do so, and you can face massive penalties.
+Mattel and Hasbro just learned as much.
+Most businesses do not target young children since generating revenues can be difficult.
+However, change is coming.
+It is going to rock much of the Internet.
+I’ll let you in on the ugly secret since you’ve read this far.

 In the first quarter of 2018, Europe will require online businesses to obtain parental verification before collecting information from children under 16.
-The new rule is found in Article 8 of the recently enacted General Data Protection Regulation.
-Fortunately, Member States of the EU can elect to lower the age to the COPPA-standard of “under 13” or somewhere between under 13 and 16.
-Unfortunately, there are 28 Member States at the moment, which means at least a few laggards will not do so.
-With penalties for failing to comply as high as four percent of global revenues or 20 million Euros, the new standard is going to cause a host of headaches for companies.
+We can find the new rule in Article 8 of the GDPR.
+Fortunately, Member States of the EU can elect to lower the age to somewhere between under 13 and 16.
+Unfortunately, there are 28 Member States at the moment.
+A few will lower the age.
+A few will not.
+GDPR penalties are as high as four percent of global revenues or 20 million Euros.
 Prepare yourself accordingly.

 Protect Your Business

 As promised, nine tips you can follow to reduce the legal risk of operating online significantly.
 Will these tips prevent all lawsuits?
-No. Any idiot can file a lawsuit if they have a couple of hundred bucks, but applying these tips will go a long way towards mitigating serious risks.
+No. Any idiot can file a lawsuit.
+All you need is a couple of hundred bucks.
+Mitigate the risks you face.
+Apply these tips to your business.
 Feel free to contact me with any questions.

 Richard A. Chapo, Esq.